 She has lived at the 2,000 acre farm, located West of the village of Keld in Swaledale, North Yorkshire, since her early 20s, when she met and married tenant farmer husband Clive.
 Since then, the couple have had nine children together.

-The show focuses on her experiences parenting her 'free-range children', who range from teenagers to toddlers, as well as other challenges of living at Ravenseat, which boasts more than a thousand sheep - but has no mobile signal or broadband.
+The show focuses on Amanda's experiences parenting her 'free-range children', who range from teenagers to toddlers, as well as the other challenges of living at Ravenseat, which boasts more than a thousand sheep - but has no mobile signal or broadband.

 The first episode deals with Winter at the farm, which can be a challenging time for the family.
 During heavy snowfalls they are often stranded.
 When the Beast from the East struck last winter, they struggled to even open their front door, and faced huge logistical challenges in getting feed to their livestock.